azizmobarak/react-screen-modal/README.md

 >you can use type prop or customize the display with your own using direction and position with custom size.

->when using type the width and height are auto , to customize the size with the type prop add your div inside the CoverModal tag and set the custom width and height.
+>when using type the width and height are auto , to customize the size with the type prop add your div inside the DrawerModal tag and set the custom width and height.

 >to make it responsive use % or auto for the modal/drawer and then control the content using media queries for example.